alex-d-bondarev/check-python-static-code-analysis/README.md

 ## First round

 Quick check that at least one goal is met.
+No extra setup and config files will be created.
 Mark tools that failed all goals as :x: in **Interim Summary**.
 Mark tools that meet at least one goal as :white_check_mark: in **Interim Summary**.